gershnik/gershnik.github.io/apps/intercom/index.md

 - On the terminal screen directly (tap the pencil icon next to the device name)

 You can use [Apple Configurator](https://support.apple.com/guide/apple-configurator-2/welcome/mac) to lock your terminal device into a “single app mode” (aka kiosk mode) to make it run just the intercom terminal and not allow to switch out of it.
 A good guide on how to do so can be found [here](https://www.howtogeek.com/252670/how-to-put-an-ipad-into-kiosk-mode-restricting-it-to-a-single-app/)

+### watchOS

+The iOS app has a companion watch app can be used as a controller to connect to terminals but **not** as a terminal.

+Unlike the full phone app the watch app has quite a few restrictions and limitations:

+- The paired phone must be on, nearby and connected to the local network where your terminals are.
+The watch app uses the phone to browse for available terminals.
+Without the phone available it won't see anything.
+- New terminals must be paired from the phone first.
+The watch app itself is unable to pair.
+(There is no camera to snap a QR code and typing a lengthy alphanumeric code on the watch would be a nightmare)
+- Updates to terminal names or availability may take up to 20 seconds (but usually less) to appear on the watch.
+It is not as instantaneous as on the phone.
+- The UI when connected to a terminal is the standard Apple Watch "in-call" UI rather than a custom one as on the phone.
+This is an Apple imposed limitation - not a design choice.<br/>
+  However, despite the UI that looks like a phone call you can still _either listen or talk but not both at the same time_.
+Tap the "mute" button to change from listening to talking and back.

 ### Android